Student-Athlete Handbook - Section 4

 The information presented in this section addresses some general rules and situations.
 For questions regarding NCAA or Big Ten rules, student-athletes must always contact the compliance office directly.

-Student-athletes must maintain amateur status to be eligible to compete in intercollegiate athletics.
-Therefore, student-athletes may not accept payment of any kind, directly or indirectly, solely based on participation or performance in their sport.
-Student-athletes may, however, receive actual and necessary expenses for practice and/or competition from the University or earn compensation for the use of their name, image or likeness (NIL) subject to certain restrictions.
-In rare situations, they may also receive money from their respective sport’s national governing body or an amateur sports club, depending upon the type of competition and the circumstances related to each competition.
-Student-athletes and their parents should check with the compliance office before accepting such assistance.
+In addition, student-athletes may still receive actual and necessary expenses for practice and competition from the University and in rare situations, they may also receive money from their respective sports national governing body or an amateur sports club, depending upon the type of competition and the circumstances related to each competition.

-It is not permissible for student-athletes, or their relatives and friends, to receive any kind of “extra benefit” or “preferential treatment” that is not made available and provided to the general public or the general student body under the same terms and conditions in which it is made available and provided to student-athletes or their relatives and friends unless such extra benefit or preferential treatment is earned as compensation for work performed in connection with the use of the student-athlete's NIL.
-Otherwise, it is not permissible to accept such “extra benefits” or “preferential treatment” from staff members, representatives of the institution’s athletics interests (i.e., “boosters”), business owners, or other individuals.
+It is not permissible for student-athletes, or their relatives and friends, to receive any kind of “extra benefit” or “preferential treatment” that is not made available and provided to the general public or the general student body under the same terms and conditions in which it is made available and provided to student-athletes or their relatives and friends unless in connection with the use of the student-athlete's NIL.
+Compensation connected to a student-athlete’s name, image, or likeness (NIL) or direct payments permitted under NCAA revenue-sharing policies are not considered extra benefits but must be disclosed and approved by their respective reporting mechanisms.
+Any benefit offered outside of these approved pathways, including from staff members, boosters, business owners, or other third parties, remains impermissible.

 Specifically, the NCAA defines an extra benefit as “any special arrangement by an institutional employee or a representative of the institution’s athletics interests to provide a student-athlete or the student- athlete’s relative or friend a benefit not expressly authorized by NCAA legislation”.
 Preferential treatment is receiving a benefit, discount or service based on an individual’s athletic reputation or skill or pay-back potential as a professional athlete.